Field Sobriety Tests in Georgia

 The one leg stand test measures a subject's balance.
 The officer will ask the subject to stand with one foot on the ground and one foot off the ground approximately 6 inches.
 While the foot is in the air, the subject is asked to count aloud by thousands until they are instructed to put the foot back down.
 While timing the subject for 30 seconds, the officer will look for four indicators in the subject: their body swaying from side to side, using their arms to keep their balance, hopping to maintain their balance, and putting their foot down before being instructed to do so.
 If the subject exhibits two of the four indicators, it is assumed that the subject is impaired by alcohol.

 Walk & Turn

 The walk and turn test requires a subject to listen to and follow some simple instructions while performing a simple physical movement.
 It is based on the notion that impaired persons have trouble listening to spoken instructions and performing a physical movement at the same time.
-The subject is usually asked to walk for nine steps, heel to toe, in a straight line, turning on foot, and returning back to the place of beginning in the same way.
-If the subject makes mistakes such as starting before being instructed to do so, or stops to regain their balance, steps out of the straight line, makes an incorrect number of steps, improperly turns around or doesn't touch their heel to their toe, they are considered impaired.
+The subject is usually asked to walk for nine steps, heel to toe, in a straight line, turning on foot, and returning to the beginning in the same way.
+If the subject makes mistakes – such as starting before being instructed to do so, stopping to regain their balance, stepping out of the straight line, making an incorrect number of steps, improperly turning around, or failing to touch their heel to their toe – they are considered impaired.